Our Blooming Youth

 Our Blooming Youth is a 2023 South Korean television series directed by Lee Jong-jae, and starring Park Hyung-sik, Jeon So-nee, Pyo Ye-jin, Yoon Jong-seok, and Lee Tae-sun, adapted from the 2015 Chinese novel The Golden Hairpin by Ce Ce Qing Han.
-It aired on tvN from February 6, 2023, every Monday and Tuesday at 20:50 or 8:50 PM (12-hour clock) (KST).
+It aired on tvN from February 6 to April 11, 2023, every Monday and Tuesday at 20:50 (KST).
 It is also available for streaming on Amazon Prime Video in Southeast Asia and Viki in all other regions.

 Synopsis

 Crown Prince Lee Hwan, already under suspicion in the poisoning death of his older brother, receives a mysterious prophecy concerning his own death.
 He crosses paths with noblewoman Min Jae-yi, who is on the run after being framed for the murder of her family.
 They agree to help each other.